VisaganSP/moi_2.0_backend/docs/API_documentation.md

 ```

 ### Update Payer

-Updates a specific payer by its ID.
+Updates a specific payer by its ID with support for cash denomination updates and mandatory edit logging.

 - **URL**: `/payers/:id`
 - **Method**: `PUT`